Analysis | Malaysia’s 1MDB Spurs Voter Backlash, Global Probes: QuickTake

 Malaysia’s state-owned investment fund, 1MDB, was supposed to attract foreign investment.
 Instead, it has spurred criminal and regulatory investigations around the world that have cast an unflattering spotlight on financial deal-making, election spending and political patronage under Prime Minister Najib Razak.
 A Malaysian parliamentary committee identified at least $4.2 billion in irregular transactions.
-In the first general election after the scandal unfolded, Najib was ousted from power in May, ending his party’s 61 years of rule.
+In the first general election after the scandal unfolded, Najib was ousted from power in May, ending his party’s 61 years of rule and opening the way.

 2. What does Najib say?